Don Giovanni: Act 1

 Leporello, Don Giovanni's servant, grumbles about his demanding master and daydreams about being free of him ("Notte e giorno faticar" – "Night and day I slave away").
-He is keeping watch while Don Giovanni is in the Commendatore's house attempting to seduce or rape the Commendatore's daughter, Donna Anna.
+He is keeping watch while Don Giovanni is in the Commendatore's house attempting to seduce the Commendatore's daughter, Donna Anna.
 Don Giovanni enters the garden from inside the house, pursued by Donna Anna.
 Don Giovanni is masked and Donna Anna tries to hold him and to unmask him, shouting for help.
 (Trio: "Non sperar, se non m'uccidi, Ch'io ti lasci fuggir mai!" – "Do not hope, unless you kill me, that I shall ever let you run away!").
 He breaks free and she runs off as the Commendatore enters the garden.
 The Commendatore blocks Don Giovanni's path and forces him to fight a duel.
 Don Giovanni kills the Commendatore with his sword and escapes with Leporello.
 Donna Anna, returning with her fiancé, Don Ottavio, is horrified to see her father lying dead in a pool of his own blood.
 She makes Don Ottavio swear vengeance against the unknown murderer.
 (Duet: "Ah, vendicar, se il puoi, giura quel sangue ognor!" – "Ah, swear to avenge that blood if you can!")